Want to know more? — Subscribe

 The emerging technologies in healthcare have played a significant role in the changes and adaptations the industry has undergone since the start of the COVID-19 pandemic.

-Pivotal healthcare IT trends in 2023 have emerged surrounding the use of the healthcare tech field that will continue to shape its future.
+Pivotal healthcare technology trends in 2023 have emerged surrounding the use of the healthcare tech field that will continue to shape its future.

 Around 80% of health systems plan to increase their investment levels in digital healthcare over the next five years, according to the HIMSS report.
 The intention is clear, but which technologies are worth attention?